A Quick Guide To Moving House In London

 - Declutter Your Home & Your Life

 Before you move, go through all of your belongings (this can be done while packing if you are doing this shortly before moving) and only keep the things you really use and love.
 Don’t move anything to your new house or apartment unnecessarily.
+If there are some things that you want to keep but don’t need straight away, consider putting items into storage for now.
 This will help keep the amount of boxes and bags to a minimum which will save lots of time, money and effort on the moving day.

 Think about the furniture you have now and consider if they will fit and be of use in your new home.
 If they will not, then there’s no point in wasting effort moving them across the city.
 Plan how you are going to furnish your new home and get measurements to ensure that anything you are planning to take with you actually fits.
 Before you move, get rid of anything you are not taking by giving to charity, selling on, gifting to friends or family or taking to the tip if not in good condition.